Stheu, Dearnt Good Convoer, Keat (TM) Firm; now including Red Hot™ Consulting

 Two existing staffers on site since 2010 will open and close and will expect the volunteer stipend of £130.00 for their work at the end of the day as paid from the cash only orders collected at 8:00 pm to closing.
 These staffers will not administer a noxious substance to the contractor.
 Their stipend is paid for with the "cash only" orders at end of day.
 The operation is "card only" before 8:00 pm.

 We expect all payments to be made.
-If there are no special exceptions listed here, then by 8:00 am, in the usual case before collecting for the bar all day, with the money transfer payments system in your online banking portal, £200.00 is paid per day and sent by money transfer to SDGCK Account with name Warren Lyon at CIBC Simplii Financial with account ending with the last 3 digits being 750.
+If there are no special exceptions listed here, then by 09:00 am, in the usual case after collecting for 1.5 hours and before collecting for the bar all day, with the Visa money transfer payments system in your online banking portal £200.00 is paid per day and sent by money transfer to SDGCK Account with name Warren Lyon at CIBC Simplii Financial with account ending with the last 3 digits being 750.
 The details are below.
-We suggest you make the transfers by 8:00 am in the afternoon.
+We suggest you make the transfers by 09:00 am in the morning.
 You must do this.
 You continue to use the electronic card payment system until 8 pm.

-You must make these transfers by 8:00 am; the same day.
-By attending the pub and intending to collect the payment with your debit card point of sale terminal, you agreed to abide by this agreement in contract.
-Otherwise, we are in trespass.
+You must make these transfers by 09:00 am; the same day and every day.
+By attending the pub, intending to collect and actually collecting the payment with your debit card point of sale terminal, you are in agreement to abide by these terms in contract.
+Otherwise, someone is responsible in trespass.

 Canadian Direct Deposit Details* Financial Institution 010 at CIBC Simplii Financial Canada.
 Transit number 30800.
 Name on Account: Warren Lyon.
 Account number 0110028750.
 Swift code CIBCCATT.

-Email the .csv before 10 pm the same day to angelronan.sdgckwrite@blogger.com and to info.angelronan@mail.com.
+Email the .csv by 10 pm the same day to angelronan.sdgckwrite@blogger.com and to info.angelronan@mail.com.

 There is one tap card box for all operations that includes the pizza at the Black Cross.